 Figure 5.6.
 Light always travels at the speed of light!

 Relativity contradicts all our intuitions about movement.
 For example, if two rockets left the earth at half the speed of light, one to the sun and one to Pluto (Figure 5.6), relativity requires light from the sun to pass both rockets at the same speed!
-But how can the same photon pass both rockets, one going to the sun and one away from it, at the same speed?
+But how can the same photon pass rockets going to the sun and one away from it at the same speed?
 This makes no sense in classical terms.

-Special relativity requires time to slow down for matter objects as they move faster to keep the speed of light constant.
-Einstein didn’t explain why, but in this model it is because moving faster increases the quantum network load, so life events occur slower, just as a game slows down when the computer is busy with a big battle (2.3.1).
-Likewise, our game of life slows down under load.
+Special relativity makes time slow down for matter objects as they move faster to keep the speed of light constant.
+Einstein didn’t explain why, but the reason given here is that moving faster increases the load on the quantum network.
+Our game of life then slows down at high speed for the same reason that a game screen slows down when there is lot of movement in a big battle (2.3.1).

-His example of a twin leaving on a rocket who returns after years of high-speed space travel to find his twin brother on earth is an old man then could happen.
-Experiments confirm that a muon traveling at 99.5% of the speed of light which should travel 300 meters in its millionth of a second life, actually travels 3,000m, so speed extended its life tenfold.
+His example of an astronaut who returns after years of high-speed space travel to find that his twin on earth is an old man then could happen.
+Experiments confirm that a muon traveling at 99.5% of the speed of light, which should travel 300 meters in its millionth of a second life, actually travels 3,000m, so speed extended its life tenfold.
 Relativity lets a rocket accelerating at one g go to our nearest galaxy and back in 60 years, but it would return to an earth that is four million years older (Harrison, 1986, p157).
-For the rocket crew, time would pass as usual, but they are actually in slow motion, as thousands of years pass on earth for each of their years.
+For the rocket crew, time would pass as usual, but as thousands of years pass on earth for each of their years, they are actually in slow motion.

 Relativity implies that time stops at the speed of light, so a matter clock sitting on a photon wouldn’t tick at all.
 Light from the Andromeda galaxy takes 2.5 million of our years to arrive on earth but according to relativity, no time at all passes for the light itself.
 It also starts and ends its journey at the same location by length contraction!
 Needless to say, this makes no sense, as how can light move at all if its time stops?
 It can’t, so matter time doesn’t apply to light.